 - Standard air-source heat pump: Most common choice.
 Provides both heating and cooling.
 Works best in Murray, Sandy, and Salt Lake City where winter temperatures rarely drop below 0°F for extended periods.

 - Dual-fuel system (heat pump + gas furnace): The heat pump handles most of the heating and cooling, with the gas furnace kicking in on the coldest Utah nights.
-Total installed cost: $8,000–$14,000.
 This hybrid approach maximizes efficiency while protecting you from extreme cold.

 Federal Tax Credits for Heat Pumps

-Thanks to the Inflation Reduction Act, Utah homeowners can claim a federal tax credit of up to $2,000 when installing a qualifying heat pump system (Section 25C).
-This credit applies to the cost of the unit and installation.
+Thanks to the Inflation Reduction Act, Utah homeowners can claim a This credit applies to the cost of the unit and installation.
 Your Home Performance Pros technician can confirm whether the equipment you’re considering qualifies.

 Mini-Split (Ductless) System Cost in Utah